-Okay, you’ve decided on a location for your grandfather clock.
+You’ve decided on a new location for your grandfather clock.
 Now it is time to set it up.

 Before you do anything ensure that the clock is level and preferably on a hard surface.
 Wood floors are great but carpeted floors are not optimal.
-There are 4 leveling wheels on the bottom of the clock.
-Using a spirit level spin the leveling wheels counterclockwise or clockwise to achieve a perfectly leveled clock.
+There are 4 levelling wheels on the bottom of the clock.
+Using a spirit level spin the levelling wheels counterclockwise or clockwise to achieve a perfectly levelled clock.
 If you wish to screw the case to the wall to stabilize it, this can now be done as long as it is standing straight up and not leaning backwards.
 Stabilizing the case also reduces sympathetic vibration.

-- Release the chains or cable which were bundled during transport.
+- Release the chains or cables that were bundled during transport.

 - For cables: not only check to make sure that the weight is hooked but the cable is also in the cable pulley.

-- Release the chiming rods by carefully pulling the protective Styrofoam or cardboard off.
+- Release the chiming rods by carefully pulling off the protective Styrofoam or cardboard.

-- Return the side vents or access panels which slot in from the inside.
-They simply drop into their channels.
+- Return the side vents or access panels that slot in from the inside.
+They will drop into their channels.

 - Let the Grandfather Clock operate for ten minutes until the pendulum settles into an even swinging motion.
-An even swinging motion means that the there is an equal time between the tick and the tock.
-In clock terms it means that the clock is in beat.
+An even swinging motion means that there is an equal time between the tick and the tock.
+In clock terms, it means that the clock is in beat.

 - Reinstall any decorative ornaments such as finials that friction fit into their respective holes.

 - Although some grandfather clock instructions say that you can move the hands backwards, it is not a method I would advocate.
 Never move the hour hand.
 The hour hand will move with the minute hand.
 The hour hand is a friction fit and moving it will knock the hourly strike out of sequence.
-By moving the minute hand Clockwise it is not necessary to wait for the Grandfather Clock to chime as the minute hand passes each quarter hour.
-The movement has a self correcting feature which synchronizes the chimes with the time.
-If the clock does not synchronize give the clock an hour or so before making any further adjustments.
+By moving the minute hand Clockwise it is not necessary to wait for the Grandfather Clock to chime as the minute hand passes each quarter-hour.
+The movement has a self-correcting feature that synchronizes the chimes with the time.
+If the clock does not synchronize, give the clock an hour or so before making any further adjustments.